-Responsibility for the day-to-day implementation and monitoring of this policy lies with the Headteacher so far as is reasonably practicable.
+Responsibility for the day-to-day implementation and monitoring of this Policy lies with the Headteacher so far as is reasonably practicable.

-However, the Governing Body recognises that some of these duties may be successfully allocated to other members of staff; such as a Site Manager, Deputy Headteacher, Assistant Headteacher, member of the Middle Leadership Team, Classteacher and/or other school staff or the School Business Manager, under guidance from the Headteacher.
+However, the Governing Body recognises that some of these duties may be successfully allocated to other members of staff; such as a Site Safety Co-ordinator/Site Manager, Heads of Department or School Business Manager, under guidance from the Headteacher.